-EET 230 Introduction to Electronics (4) ii.
+EET 212 Introduction to Electronics (3) ii.
 The theory of operation of various solid state devices: diodes, transistors, FETs and the effects of temperature on these devices and their operating characteristics.
 Laboratory training sessions include evaluation of many solid state devices.
-Three hours lecture, three hours lab.
-Prerequisite: EGT 103 and credit or concurrent enrollment in EGT 240, or consent of instructor.
+Three hours lecture.
+Prerequisite: EGT 100 and EGT 101